bites in the humid coastal twilight air

 - Not Threatened

-The Biting Midge, colloquially known as the "no-see-um," is the invisible irritant of the New Zealand coastline, defined by an anatomy so miniscule that many species can easily pass through the mesh of a standard fly screen.
-These tiny dipterans are built for the humid borderlands, thriving in the damp, warm air where the coastal forest meets the salt marshes and estuaries.
-Like their larger mosquito relatives, it is only the females that seek a blood meal, which provides the essential protein required to develop their eggs.
-Their feeding method is a masterclass in miniature engineering; they use complex, saw-like mouthparts to create a tiny "pool" of blood on the skin’s surface, which they then lap up.
-Because they often congregate in vast, synchronized clouds, they can transform a peaceful evening at the beach into a flurry of frantic swatting, proving that a creature no larger than a grain of pepper can exert a disproportionate impact on its environment.
+You feel it before you see it.
+The Biting Midge, colloquially known as the "no-see-um," is the invisible irritant of the New Zealand coastline.
+Defined by an anatomy so miniscule that many species can easily pass through the mesh of a standard fly screen.
+These tiny dipterans are built for the humid borderlands.
+Thriving in the damp, warm air where the coastal forest meets the salt marshes and estuaries.
+Like their larger mosquito relatives, it is only the females that seek a blood meal.
+Which provides the essential protein required to develop their eggs.
+Their feeding method is a masterclass in miniature engineering.
+They use complex, saw-like mouthparts to create a tiny "pool" of blood on the skin's surface.
+Which they then lap up.
+Because they often congregate in vast, synchronized clouds, they can transform a peaceful evening at the beach into a flurry of frantic swatting.
+Proving that a creature no larger than a grain of pepper can exert a disproportionate impact on its environment.